highered-esricanada/arcgis-notebooks-tutorial/README.md

 1. Within the web interface launched at the end of the steps in Part 1 (above), navigate into the `notebook_basics` folder, and open the
 `starter_notebook.ipynb` file.
     * At this point, you may choose to open the `documents/Jupyter_Cheatsheet.pdf` document, and keep it open for reference as you work with your notebooks in the Jupyter environment.
-    * For a tour of the notebook interface, you can select ‘User Interface Tour’ in the Help menu.
+    * For a tour of the notebook interface, you can select 'User Interface Tour' in the Help menu.
 2. To start the notebook from scratch, you can choose "Restart & Clear Output" from the Kernel menu.
 3. You can follow the notebook by running code inside each code block in one of the following ways:
     * Select a cell with Python code in it and do one of the following:
-        1. Click the ‘Run’ button in the main toolbar.
+        1. Click the 'Run' button in the main toolbar.
         2. Press CTRL+Enter
         3. Press SHIFT+Enter (this automatically selects the next cell; repeat the SHIFT+Enter keystroke to execute multiple cells in sequential order)
-        4. In the main Cell menu at the top, select one of the ‘Run …’ options.
+        4. In the main Cell menu at the top, select one of the 'Run ...' options.

 ***Note:*** *one of the code cells in the `starter_notebook.ipynb` notebook will deliberately generate an error, so this notebook will not successfully run if you choose the 'Restart & Run All' option from the 'Kernel' menu.*